dokku/dokku/docs/deployment/methods/git.md

        Git last updated at:           1700000000
 ```

-The `deploy-branch` and `keep-git-dir` keys hold the raw per-app value and are empty when nothing has been set on the app.
-The `computed-deploy-branch` and `computed-keep-git-dir` keys hold the effective value used at deploy time, falling back to the corresponding global value (where one exists) and then to the built-in default.
+The bare per-app keys (`deploy-branch`, `keep-git-dir`) and the `global-<prop>` keys hold the raw per-app or global value respectively, and are empty when nothing has been set.
+The `computed-<prop>` keys hold the effective value used at deploy time, falling back to the global value (where one has been set) and then to the built-in default.

 You can run the command for a specific app also.